 Current Graduate Students

-To speak with current graduate students, contact the SEEC office at (541) 552-6876 or email@example.com.
+To speak with current graduate students, contact the Siskiyou Environmental Education Center (SEEC) office at (541) 552-6876 or email@example.com.

 Katie Boehnlein is a native Oregonian who spent her early years searching for fairy houses on the hidden stairways and urban wilderness areas of Southwest Portland.
 Undoubtedly, these experiences led her to a dual undergraduate degree in Environmental Studies and English at Seattle University.
 It was during these four formative years in Seattle that she awoke to a passion for environmental education while working as an educator at the Washington Park Arboretum on the shores of Lake Washington.
 Upon graduation, she moved to San Francisco, where she spent a year climbing the city’s many hills and writing about her experiences.
 However, Oregon’s lush forests inevitably called her back, prompting a move back to Portland and a job at a progressive independent school there.
 She spent three years teaching fifth graders, designing garden curriculum, and founding an environmental leadership program at the school.
 Now a resident of the Rogue Valley, Katie is excited to immerse herself in the unmatched beauty of the area as well as continue exploring how schools can be places of environmental stewardship, activism, and community building for students and families.
 When not contemplating world peace and other trivial topics, Katie enjoys cycling, hiking, writing, singing, gardening, hosting dinner parties, and fumbling on her guitar and banjo.